-Choose the Right Colors How to Know if Your Make-up is the Right Shade ...
+Choose the Right Colors: How to Know if Your Make-up is the Right Shade ...

-Eliza Apr 18, 2015
+By Eliza • Apr 18, 2015

 There are so many fun colors sitting there on store shelves.
 It can be so tempting to grab them all and go to town.
 I don’t know about you, but I don’t look good in just any color.
 If you do, then go nuts!
 If you don’t, never fear.
 There are easy ways to make sure you’re wearing the right colors.
 And don’t worry, you will look so fabulous you won’t even be that sad that you can’t wear purple eyeshadow.
 I know how that feels.
 Here’s everything you need to know about wearing the right make-up colors.